CharlonTank/autocity/README.md

 First, we need to define each step

 # Can I contribute?
-Doing this project withour any contribution is not possible.
+Doing this project without any contribution is not possible.
 We need people in each domain to know exactly what we need to launch a seed

 # Seed